bit-projects/bit_xuanyuan_description/README.md

 # BHRXuanyuan
 Latest BHR robot platform designed by BAICIRS for car ingress/Egress tasks.
+Used in mc_rtc.